google-research-datasets/2.5vrd/README.md

 # 2.5D Visual Relationship Detection (2.5VRD)

 2.5VRD studies the depth and occlusion relationships between two arbitrary objects.
-When the two objects are from different images, the depth relationships still apply.
-For more details of the dataset, please read [this paper](https://arxiv.org/abs/2104.12727).
+In particular, there are two scenarios: within-image (depth and occlusion) and cross-image (depth only).
+For more details on the dataset, please read [this paper](https://arxiv.org/abs/2104.12727).

 ## Data Description

-The 2.5VRD dataset contains 110,894 images and 511,454 objects (bounding boxes and class names) borrowed from [Open Images Dataset V4](https://storage.googleapis.com/openimages/web/download_v4.html).
-We construct 219,570 pairs of objects from them and label the depth and occlusion relationships for each pair.
-The table below breaks the numbers into training, validation, and test sets for the within-image and cross-image scenarios.
-We collect exhaustive annotations for the validation and test sets and sparse labels for the training set.
+The 2.5VRD dataset contains 110,894 images and 511,454 objects (bounding boxes and class names) from the [Open Images V4](https://storage.googleapis.com/openimages/web/download_v4.html).
+219,570 pairs of objects are annotated with the depth and occlusion relationships.
+The table below provides a breakdown of the number of instances in training, validation, and test sets for the within-image and cross-image scenarios.
+We collect exhaustive annotations for the validation and test sets and sparse annotations for the training set.

 |               |                | Training | Validation | Test   |
 |---------------|----------------|----------|------------|--------|